-How do I stake (nominate) on Polkadot?
+Polkadot-JS UI: How Do I Stake (Nominate) on Polkadot?
 Print

 This article explains how to stake on Polkadot-JS UI.
-If you are interested in staking with Ledger Live, please refer to this tutorial here.
+If you're interested in other options, check the last section of this article:

-- Nominating currently requires a minimum of 120 DOT staked funds on Polkadot (0.1 KSM on Kusama).
-Please make sure you are above that minimum, otherwise you won't be able to nominate with your staked funds.
+- Nominating currently requires a minimum of 250 DOT staked funds on Polkadot (0.1 KSM on Kusama).
+Please ensure you are above that minimum, or you won't be able to nominate.

 You can nominate validators (also known as "staking") on Polkadot-JS UI using these steps: